GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/schema_extractor/1_algorithm.md

 - Ask user to input a list of stopwords and remove stopwords from the data
 - Detect harmful or unwanted content and report to the user for removal
 - Save sanitized data for downstream processing
+- Ask the user to select one of the following paths:
+  - Process Serialized data
+  - Process Tabular data
+  - Process Unstructured data
+- Per user selection, proceed accordingly with the following sections.

 ## 2\.
 Process Serialized Data Files
+The following steps will be executed when user uploaded and selected "Process Serialized data"
 ### Exploratory Data Analysis (EDA)
 - Parse the serialized data
 - Iterate through the data, identify key-value pairs, nested objects, arrays, and attributes